 Voluntary strike-offs are the standard and most efficient method business owners usually use when closing a company.

 However, they still tend to be complex affairs that require expert knowledge to navigate.
 At Future Strategy, we can supply that knowledge and reassurance.

-How dissolving a company works
+How dissolving a company in the UK works

 The process of dissolving your company begins with paying off any creditors if you have available funds, disposing of assets, and closing the business bank account.

 HMRC must be informed and a DS01 form submitted to Companies House.
 Anyone who could be affected within seven days should be notified, including members, creditors still to be paid, employees, pension fund managers, and/or trustees.

 If no objection is received in 90 days, the company is dissolved.

 The process of dissolving a limited company broadly follows these steps: